-- COVID-19 vaccines are safe and effective, and vaccination is the best way to prevent COVID-19.
-Get a COVID-19 vaccine as soon as you can.
+COVID-19 vaccines are safe and effective, and vaccination is the best way to prevent COVID-19.
+Get a COVID-19 vaccine

+    as soon as you can.

-- There are many ways to get a COVID-19 vaccine, and vaccines are widely available at many locations and times across the county.
+    - There are many ways to get a COVID-19 vaccine, and vaccines are widely available at many locations and times across

+    the county.
 COVID-19 vaccines are free, and no insurance is required.
 No ID necessary.

     - Mask up.

-- Currently all Coloradans age 5 and older have access to safe and effective COVID-19 vaccines, but please remember masks are required in certain places:
+    - Currently all Coloradans age 5 and older have access to safe and effective COVID-19 vaccines, but please remember

+    masks are required in certain places:

     - Get tested.

     - If you have symptoms of COVID-19, get tested as soon as possible, even if you are vaccinated.
-If you are exposed to a COVID-19 case, get tested 3-5 days after the exposure if you are unvaccinated, and 5-7 days after the exposure if you are vaccinated.
-Please see locations where you can get tested in Jeffco.
+If you are exposed to a

+    COVID-19 case, get tested 3-5 days after the exposure if you are unvaccinated, and 5-7 days after the exposure if you

+    are vaccinated.
+Find a free COVID-19 testing site near you (external link).

     - Symptoms may appear 2-14 days after exposure to the virus, and testing is the most accurate when symptoms are present.

     Symptoms include: